e-mateo/GOAPPlanner/README.md

 *The Goal scriptable object*. <br>

 ### Backward research
-The last thing I implemented was backward research. <br> I didn't find a lot of documentation to make this part so I tried to do it in my own way. <br> It's certainly not the best way to do it as it is longer than doing a forward research but I tried to make it work. <br>
+The last thing I implemented was backward research. <br> I didn't find a lot of documentation to make this part so I tried to do it in my own way. <br> It's certainly not the best way to do it as it is longer than doing forward research but I tried to make it work. <br>
 One thing that doesn't work with my method is pre-conditional costs. <br> For the first exercise the pre-conditional cost for Killing the Enemy without a weapon won't work. <br>
 You can activate the backward research by ticking the `Do Backward Research` value in the GOAPPlanner component